rweather/stackable-6502-computer/doc/Build-Base-Board.md

 * U3 - 40-pin DIP socket - 65C02 microprocessor.
 * U4 - 14-pin DIP socket - 74LS00 NAND gate.
-* U5 - 24-pin DIP socket - ATF22V10C-7PX programmable logic device (optional).
+* U5 - 24-pin DIP socket - ATF22V10C-7PX Programmable Logic Device (optional).
 * U6 - 28-pin DIP socket - 62256 32K static RAM.
-* U8 - 40-pin DIP socket - 65C22 versatile interface adapter (VIA).
+* U8 - 40-pin DIP socket - 65C22 Versatile Interface Adapter (VIA).

 In this step I have not yet fitted the socket for U7 (28C256 EEPROM) as I will be fitting a 28-pin ZIF socket later.
 But if you don't want to use a